The Assembled Parties

 The Assembled Parties is a play written by Richard Greenberg.
 It relates the story of a Jewish family living on the Upper West Side of New York City over a twenty-year period, from 1980 to 2000.
 The play, which premiered on Broadway in 2013, received three Tony Award nominations, including for Best Play.

 Broadway production

 The play opened on Broadway at the Samuel J. Friedman Theatre in a Manhattan Theatre Club production on April 17, 2013 after previews from March 21, 2013.
-Directed by Lynne Meadow, the play featured Judith Light as Faye, Jessica Hecht as Julie, Jake Silbermann as Scotty/Tim Vascov, Jonathan Walker as Ben and Mark Blum as Mort.
+Directed by Lynne Meadow, the play featured Judith Light as Faye, Jessica Hecht as Julie, Jake Silbermann as Scotty/Tim Bascov, Jonathan Walker as Ben and Mark Blum as Mort.
 The sets were by Santo Loquasto and costumes by Jane Greenwood.

 The play, a limited run, extended for a second time to July 7, 2013, and then for a final time, to July 28, 2013.
 When the play closed on July 28, it had run for 119 performances and 28 previews.

 London production

 In October 2025, the play had its UK premiere at the Hampstead Theatre in London, starring Tracy-Ann Oberman as Faye and Jennifer Westfeldt as Julie.
+Sam Marks portrayed Jeff; Alexander Marks played Scotty/Tim; with Daniel Abelson, David Kennedy and Julia Kass as Ben, Mort and Shelley, respectively.